NevrThrw/CS303-Artificial-Intelligence-Lab/README.md

  ### Here show the score of each lab which consist of code and report

- * The code and report of Gomoku was deleted mistakly.
+ * The code and report of Gomoku was deleted accidently :imp:.

  |Project|Code Score|Report Score|
  --------|------------|--------------|